Guy d'Arces: Early life and family

 Guy d'Arces was the son of Jean d'Arces, baron de Livarot with many holdings in Dauphiné, and Jeanne de Maugiron, sister of the magnate Laurent de Maugiron.
 Jean and Jeanne had married in 1544.
 Jean served as a lieutenant for Laurent de Maugiron.
 Guy d'Arces came from one of the oldest noble family in Dauphiné, with proof stretching back to 1160.
 He was cousins of another royal favourite, Louis de Maugiron.
 His uncle who had great influence at court, ensured that he was introduced there, and was an ally to his nephew in courtly matters.

 Established in the capital, Livarot took up residence on a street in which many servants and favourites of the king resided, that of La Plâtrière.
 On this same road, another royal favourite François d'O would rent lodgings.
-During his career he was elevated to the Ordre du Saint-Michel.
+During his career he was elevated to the Ordre de Saint-Michel.